Aims of our curriculum:

 - Cultivate aspiration through motivation, excitement and self-belief

-- Instill Respect, Responsibility and Resilience
+- Instil Respect, Responsibility and Resilience

 Principles of our curriculum:

 In line with mastery learning, we will focus on depth in every subject area so that pupils can attain proficiency and study the curriculum with confidence.
 Teach pupils Personal Learning and Thinking Skills so that they become successful and motivated learners, confident and responsible citizens.
 Develop and nurture collaborative learning so that pupils develop social skills.
-Endorse high quality project based learning so that pupils are motivated by real purposes and real audiences from which high quality learning is produced.
+Endorse high-quality project-based learning so that pupils are motivated by real purposes and real audiences from which high-quality learning is produced.
 Promote feedback which allows pupils time to engage, reflect and review – including peer and self-evaluation so that they are capable of improving their own learning.
 Ensure oracy is at the heart of the curriculum so that our pupils are able to express themselves fluently, grammatically and confidently.
 Develop social and emotional learning so that our pupils are self-aware, foster positive relationships and achieve personal well-being.
 Participate in the arts so that our pupils develop artistically and creatively.
 Provide an experience rich curriculum so that all pupils can pursue personal interests and talents.
 Digital technology is used effectively and creatively so that pupils are digitally fluent and equipped for life.
 Enable our pupils to demonstrate learning in different ways, not always pages in an exercise book but photographs, posters, products presentations and performances.
 Foster a growth mindset in our pupils so that they have the strength of character to persevere.

 At Tebay Primary School we offer a broad and balanced curriculum which is created from a variety of sources based on The National Curriculum.
 It is the school belief that ‘Children come first’ therefore our curriculum needs to be vibrant, stimulating, engaging, exciting and most of all make learning fun.
 From this ethos, our pupils leave Tebay Primary School with rich knowledge and skills that will enable them to succeed in the next phase of their learning adventure.